Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Display feature layers/README.md

 ## Use case

 Feature services are useful for sharing vector GIS data with clients so that individual features can be queried, displayed, and edited.
 There are various online and offline methods to load feature services.
+Feature layers, like all layers, are visual representations of data and are used on a map.
+In the case of feature layers, the underlying data is held in a feature table or feature service.

 ## How to use the sample

-Tap the button on the toolbar to explore various methods of loading a feature layer.
+Tap the button on the toolbar to add feature layers, from different sources, to the map.
 Pan and zoom the map to view the feature layers.

 ## How it works